tech-for-impact/guidelines/README.md

-# tech for impact templates
+# tech for impact guidelines